-On Monday night, the Ministry announced that journalists accused of creating or propagating fake news would lose their accreditation with the Press Information Bureau pending an inquiry by the Press Council of India for print media and the News Broadcasters Association for electronic that must be completed within 15 days.
+On Monday night, the Ministry announced that journalists accused of creating or propagating fake news would lose their accreditation with the Press Information Bureau pending an inquiry – by the Press Council of India for print media and the News Broadcasters Association for electronic – that must be completed within 15 days.
 If the complaint were found to be true, the journalist would lose their accreditation for six months.
 For a second violation, they would lose their accreditation for a year and a third violation would strip them off it permanently.

 The order sparked outrage among journalists, who viewed it as an attempt to muzzle the media in a year that will witness several Assembly elections leading up to the Lok Sabha polls in 2019.
-That the guidelines allowed a journalist’s accreditation to be suspended merely on an accusation was particularly worrisome, as it opened the door to frivolous complaints and harassment.
+That the guidelines allowed a journalist’s accreditation to be suspended merely on an accusation was particularly worrisome, as it opened up the door for frivolous complaints and harassment.
 Journalists criticised the fact that the circular did not specify what would qualify as fake news, that it did not cover online news blogs and other unregulated internet-based platforms that are a bigger concern from the standpoint of battling fake news.

-However, just as the storm over the seemingly ill-thought-out orders was growing, Prime Minister Narendra Modi’s office intervened and ordered the circular to be withdrawn and said that it was up to the Press Council of India to look into the matter of fake news.
+However, just as the storm over the seemingly ill-thought-out orders was growing, Prime Minister Narendra Modi’s officer intervened and ordered the circular to be withdrawn and said that it was up to the Press Council of India to look into the matter of fake news.
 Media reports cited official sources who claimed that the Information and Broadcasting Ministry had not kept the Prime Minister’s Office in the loop before issuing the circular.

 The rapid back-tracking by Irani’s ministry and the seeming undercutting by Modi’s office gave cartoonists grist for satire.

 Share your perspective on this article with a post on ScrollStack, and send it to your followers.